 Scaliger's proposal never caught on with historians, possibly because it would in practice be confusing.
 (It would be much easier to shift the starting point back by 10,000 years for both Julian and Gregorian dates.
 It seems an obvious idea, but I've never seen anyone else suggest it.
 If anyone decides to adopt it, feel free to calling Gradian dating.)
 But in 1849 astronomer William Herschel proposed adopting a variant idea, namely assigning a number to each day counting from the starting date Scaliger suggested.
 A few decades later astronomers adopted Herschel's idea except for using Greenwich as the reference point.
 Herschel had wanted to reckon days from noon mean solar time in Alexandria, the home town of Ptolemy, a brilliant mathematical astronomer of the classical era.

 Why start the day at noon?
 Doing so is a longstanding tradition in astronomy.
-As long as the sky is clear you're not near the poles, it's easy to establish local noon by checking for maximum height of the sun over the horizon, and starting the day at noon avoids starting it during the night (at least on the side of the Earth centered on the longitude of Greenwich), which is after all when astronomers do their observations of the stars.
+As long as the sky is clear and you're not too near a pole at the wrong time of year, it's easy to establish local noon by checking for maximum height of the sun over the horizon, and starting the day at noon avoids having the date change interrupt your nighttime viewing -- at least provided you're on the side of the Earth centered on the longitude of Greenwich -- which is after all when astronomers in Europe do their observations of the stars.
 For people in the U.S. eastern time zone, the new Julian day starts at 7 in the morning Eastern Standard Time, or 8 a.m.
-Eastern Daylight Time.by
+Eastern Daylight Time.

 (Revised a bit 2017 December 1 in an attempt to add clarity to the last paragraph.)by